offsoc/onionprobe/docs/upgrading.md

     ./scripts/upgrade-postgresql-database

-By default it searches for the `onionprobe_postgres` service containers, but you can pass the name of your custom container as the optional command line
+By default it searches for the `onionprobe_postgres` service container, but you can pass the name of your custom container as the optional command line
 parameter: